ThatGuyAstral/NovaOS/README.md

 - Run: Launch NovaOS using VMWare Workstation / Player software or install it on compatible hardware.

 ## Contributing
-We welcome contributions from the community to help improve NovaOS.
-Whether it's bug fixes, feature enhancements, or documentation updates, your contributions are valuable to us.
-Feel free to submit pull requests or open issues on our GitHub repository.
+I welcome contributions from the community to help improve NovaOS.
+Whether it's bug fixes, feature enhancements, or documentation updates, your contributions are valuable to me.
+Feel free to submit pull requests or open issues on my GitHub repository.

 ## License
 NovaOS is released under the MIT License, allowing for unrestricted use, modification, and distribution.
-See the LICENSE file for more details.
+See the `LICENSE` file for more details.

 Contact
 For any inquiries or feedback regarding NovaOS, please contact me at *astral_rr* on discord.